2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/architecture/architecture.md

 #### App System and Assets

 Another part that you may want to know more about.
 Here is where data is clustered together into virtual containers called **Apps**.
 These contain all the content-types and items of an App.
-It also has view-definitions, Content-Blocks (the logical unit usually called a Module in DNN) and way more.
+It also has view-definitions, Content-Blocks (the logical unit usually called a Module in Dnn) and way more.
 You'll find it in [](xref:ToSic.Eav.Apps).

 The assets - usually using ADAM - are found in [](xref:ToSic.Eav.Apps).Assets.

 #### Web API

-This is ATM an internal section, mainly for connecting DNN WebAPIs to the EAV.
+This is ATM an internal section, mainly for connecting Dnn WebAPIs to the EAV.
 Not documented as of now.

 ## The Fine Line Between Eav.Apps and Sxc.*